Blockstream/docs/liquid/node_setup.rst

 .. tip::
 	To switch between live and test/development modes you will need to change the ``chain`` value between ``liquidv1`` (live) and ``elementsregtest`` (test/development).
 You must restart your node for these to take effect if you change them in the future.
 Be sure to also change the mode your Bitcoin node runs in if you do this.

 If you do not wish to validate peg-ins against your Bitcoin node, you can set the ``validatepegin`` parameter to a value of ``0``.
-This can be done either in the liquid.conf file, or passed in as a command line parameter.
+This can be done either in the elements.conf file, or passed in as a command line parameter.

 .. code-block:: text